-A society may be incorporated for any lawful purpose, including charitable, artistic, educational, social, agricultural or sporting purposes.
+A society may be incorporated for any lawful purpose, including:

-One of the key benefits of incorporating a society is for economic development to become independent of local government.
-The goals can become more centric to the greater community, rather than just the local government.
-It may be more appropriate for economic development to be a community endeavour, rather than a municipal endeavour, as a separate organization fosters partnerships between other organizations.
+One of the key benefits of incorporating a society for economic development is to become independent of local government.
+Economic development goals are more aligned to the greater community, rather than just the local government.

-Another benefit is that organizations could apply for different grants as a separate incorporated society.
-As a separate entity, continuity of work is enhanced as priorities do not change as much with changes of municipal council.
+Another benefit is that as a separate incorporated society, organizations can apply for different grants.
+As a separate entity, priorities are less likely to change when there are changes to municipal council.
 One consideration is whether an incorporated society should be municipal or regional.
-Another consideration is if it should address tourism or whether the local government should create two distinct societies for economic development and tourism
+Another consideration is if it should address tourism or whether the local government should create two distinct societies for economic development and tourism.

 How to Proceed